Bee Hummingbird, world’s smallest bird, Photo by Kim Powell

 LOCAL CUISINE: An intricate component of our cultural experience will be enjoying the flavors of Cuban cuisine.
 We will enjoy some seafood, chicken, beef, rice and beans, ground provisions such as yams, organic vegetables and local fruit.
 Vegetarian meals can be easily arranged upon request.
 Please keep in mind that service in restaurants may be slow and choices may be limited.
 Economies based on socialism will not present the same standards of service and food choices that western societies are accustomed to.

 PERSONAL SNACKS: Cuba has very limited western style snacks such as power bars, nut mixes, beef jerky, candy, etc. Keep in mind that most types of chocolate will melt while we are traveling in Cuba and is not recommended.
 Gluten free breads and crackers will not be available, so please bring such items to supplement your meals if needed.
+Please bring some electrolyte tablets or powder.

 DRINKING WATER: It is best to purchase purified water while traveling in Cuba with both flat and sparkling water available.
 The restaurants we visit will serve purified drinking water and ice.
 Both are fine to consume.
 Tap water for brushing your teeth is acceptable, but you may play it safe and use only bottled water.